passlab/pinsight/README.md

 Further improvement: to completely turn off OMPT/PMPI/CUPTI such that no overhead will incur at all for the whole program execution.
 1. One approach is to use an env varabile and a global flag for setting and checking upon entry to each PInsight/OMPT/PMPI/CUPTI call, though this still introduces the overhead of making those calls and one step of checking.
 2. Another approach is to completely shutdown/finalize the OMPT/PMPI/CUPTI for the program and unload/unlink the libpinsight.so.
 For OpenMP, this can be accomplished by ompt_finalize call, which turn off OMPT, thus the whole PInsight is turned off and the libpinsight.so can be unloaded.
 For MPI, this can be accomplished by unlinking libpinsight.so.
 For CUPTI, **TBD**.
 With this approach, the program does not expect to re-enable the tracing later on.
 3. This approach can be used for enable/disable specific tracing of OpenMP, MPI or CUPTI.
-With this approach, we need to build three different librarys each for OpenMP/MPI/CUPTI.
+With this approach, we need to build three different libraries each for OpenMP/MPI/CUPTI.
-4. This approach can also be used in the debugging situation that after the debuger and performance analysis know the configuration, and set the configuration, tracing can be disabled to eliminate the overhead otherwise that would be introduced with tracing
+4. This approach can also be used in the debugging situation that after the debugger and performance analysis know the configuration, and set the configuration, tracing can be disabled to eliminate the overhead otherwise that would be introduced with tracing

 ---------------------------------------------------------------------------